cloudfoundry-attic/cf-docs/source/docs/running/architecture/execution-agent.html.md

 ---
-title: Execution Agent (DEA)
+title: Droplet Execution Agent
 description: Manages the lifecycle of an application instance.
 Tracks started instances and broadcasts state messages.
 ---

-The DEA is written in Ruby and takes care of managing an application instance's lifecycle.
+The Droplet Execution Agent (DEA) is written in Ruby and managing an application instance's lifecycle.
 It can be instructed by the [Cloud Controller](./cloud-controller.html) to start and stop application instances.
 It keeps track of all started instances, and periodically broadcasts messages about their state over [NATS](./messaging-nats.html) (meant to be picked up by the [Health Manager](./health-manager.html)).

-The advantages of this generation of the DEA over the previous (and first) generation DEA is that is more modular and has better test coverage.
-A breaking change between the two is that this version of the DEA depends on [Warden](./warden.html) to run application instances.
+The DEA depends on [Warden](./warden.html) to run application instances.

 ### Directory server